 This supposed background is nothing but an accidental backdrop drawn out by shortened news stories.

 Steve Bannon’s Biosphere 2 background, if anything, was a successful proof of concept of how to take-over, and ultimately destroy a world.

-Thanks to Kathelin Gray for her invaluable inputs on details of Biosphere 2′s backstory and the sequence of events during the take-over.
+Thanks to Kathelin Gray for her invaluable inputs on details of Biosphere 2’s historical importance as an ecological laboratory.